crimx/observable-hooks/README.md

 - [Pomodoro Timer Example](https://codesandbox.io/s/github/crimx/observable-hooks/tree/master/examples/pomodoro-timer)
 - [Typeahead Example](https://codesandbox.io/s/github/crimx/observable-hooks/tree/master/examples/typeahead)

-Note that there are also some useful [utilities](https://www.crimx.com/observable-hooks/modules/_helpers_.html) for common use cases.
+Note that there are also some useful [utilities](https://www.crimx.com/observable-hooks/modules/_helpers_.html) for common use cases to reduce garbage collection.

 All available APIs can be imported from the entry.